guluc3m/uc3m-thesis-ieee-typst/generative-ai.typ

 #import "arguments.typ": validate-argument

-/// Prints the declaration of use of AI in the project.
+/// UC3M template for declaration of use of AI in the project.
 ///
 /// - language (str): The language of the project (e.g. "en", "es").
 /// - usage (bool): Whether AI is used in the project.
 /// - data-usage (dictionary): AI data usage declaration.
 /// - technical-usage (dictionary): Technical usage of AI.
 /// -> content
-#let genai(
+#let genai-template(
   language,
   usage,
   data-usage,